 She was torn.
 Her love for her dolly outweighed her fear of the well, as Minn knew it would.
 She decided that she would do it, she would get her dolly back.

 ‘How do I get down?’
 Her timid question bounced off the dark walls.
 Minn sounded excited.
 ‘Get the bucket.
 You can use its rope to slide down and then I will use it to pull you back up again.’

 The sweet child, nodded in the darkness, climbed onto the stone wall scratching her shin this time.
 She was determined to get her dolly back and see the sparklies necklace, she reached for the bucket.

 ‘Yes you can!
 Don’t be a baby, I can see from here you’ll make it, lean forward.
 More, more.
 Just a little further.’
 Tears filled Cindy’s eyes and she was determined to show Minn that she wasn’t a baby.

 She slipped and fell as Minn knew she would.
 Cindy bounced off the wall breaking her arm, she opened her mouth to scream but hit the water.
 Her scream became a gurgle as she tried to stand.
-It was so black down here that Cindy couldn’t see her hand in front of her face.
+It was so black down here that Cindy couldn’t see her hand in front of her face, only a dim circle of light at the top of the well.
 Luckily, she was close to the side and could grab a branch, at least it felt like a branch, with her good arm.

 ‘Minn?’ she was sobbing in terror now, it echoed lonely in the cold well.
-Shock prevented her from feeling pain but not the cold, it seeped into her body pulling the life out of her.
+Shock prevented her from feeling pain and cold, it seeped into her body pulling the life out of her.